 We encourage parental involvement at school and, in fact, it is intrinsically linked with our curriculum.
 Parents enjoy seasonal and birthday festivals with their children and participate in home visits, parent evenings and conferences.
 We provide an Adult Education Evening series and a resource library for parents interested in gaining a deeper understanding of their child and our philosophy.
 Parents attend and help at school functions, host workshops, hold seasonal activities, and plan fundraising events.
 Our Parent Circle organizes such affairs, including the Spring Fair craft sales and the Silent Auction, both major school fundraisers.
 Parents and a faculty representative meet monthly and provide a venue for planning and discussions.

-Besides involvement at the class and school levels, we also depend on parents, faculty, and board members on a financial and spiritual level through donations and circle, committee, and board work to preserve and enhance Acorn Hill for future generations.
+Besides involvement at the class and school levels, we also depend on parents, faculty and board members in a financial and spiritual level through donations and circle, committee and board work to preserve and enhance Acorn Hill for future generations.